 If you’re looking for an amplifier with an effects loop, here are a few popular models that you should check out:

 Which Effects Go In The Loop

 Here is a brief look at the effects you will want to run in your loop.
-The order in which to run them is not something we will look at here however as that comes to the desire of the player!
+The order in which to run them is not something we will look at here.
+But can be found in this article showing you how to use your pedals!

 Time Based Effects

 This technique will allow you to find some amazing control in your rig.
-It might be just want you have been looking for in unlocking some amazing tone as well!
+It might be just what you have been looking for in finding some incredible tone as well!